 In Abra, incumbent Rep. Joseph Sto.
 Niño Bernos will be challenged by Vicky Luna-Corpuz and Derdae Luna-Iforong, incumbent Gov. Maria Jocelyn Valera-Bernos will also be facing stiff opposition from Dolores Mayor Victor Seares and Jun Seares while incumbent Vice governor Ronald Balao-as will be facing boardmember Ana Marie Bersamin.

-The congressional post in Baguio City will boil down to a 4cornered toss up among incumbent Rep. Mark Go, incumbent Mayor Mauricio G. Domogan, former Rep. Nicasio M. Aliping, Jr. and former Mayor Reinaldo A. Bautista, Jr. with Rafael Wasan as an additional aspirant for the post.
-The city’s mayoralty race will be a free for all among incumbent Vice Mayor Edison Bilog, incumbent Councilors Leandro B. Yangot, Jr. and Edgar Avila, retired PNP Deputy Director-General Benjamin Magalong, former Councilor and Vice Mayor Antonio Tabora and human rights lawyer Jose M. Milintas while the similarly situated vice mayoralty race will be contested by incumbent councilors Faustino Olowan, Peter Fianza, Michael Lawana and Elmer Datuin as well as lawyer Rene Cortes.
+The congressional post in Baguio City will boil down to a 4 cornered toss up among incumbent Rep. Mark Go, incumbent Mayor Mauricio G. Domogan, former Rep. Nicasio M. Aliping, Jr. and former Mayor Reinaldo A. Bautista, Jr. with Rafael Wasan as an additional aspirant for the post.
+The city’s mayoralty race will be a free for all among incumbent Vice Mayor Edison Bilog, incumbent Councilors Leandro B. Yangot, Jr. and Edgar Avila, retired PNP Deputy Director-General Benjamin Magalong, former Councilor and Vice Mayor Antonio Tabora and human rights lawyer Jose M. Molintas while the similarly situated vice mayoralty race will be contested by incumbent councilors Faustino Olowan, Peter Fianza, Michael Lawana and Elmer Datuin as well as lawyer Rene Cortes.

-In Bneuget, the congressional seat will be hotly contested by former Gov. Nestor B. Fongwan, incumbent Mankayan Mayor Materno Luspian and Atty.
+In Benguet, the congressional seat will be hotly contested by former Gov. Nestor B. Fongwan, incumbent Mankayan Mayor Materno Luspian and Atty.
 Thorrsson Keith while the gobernatorial post will be a 3-way fight between incumbent Gov. Crescencio Pacalso, former Buguias Mayor Melchor Diclas and Alexander Tadina, a non-government organization (NGO) worker.
 The position of Vice Governor will be a head on battled between incumbent Vice Governor Florence Tingbaoen and graduating Boardmember Johnny Waguis.

 The lone congressional seat of Ifugao which will be vacated will also be hotly contested by former Kiangan Mayor Jonathan Cuyahon, incumbent Gov. Pedro Mayam-o, former Land Transportation Office (LTO) Officer Timmy Mondeguing, former Rep. Solomon Chungalao and former Gov. Eugene Balitang.
 The gubernatorial post will be a 3-way fight between incumbent Rep. Teodoro Bauilat, Jr., incumbent Vice governor Jordan Gollitiw and incumbent Banaue Mayor Jerry Dalipog while it will be a similar situation in the race for vice governor among boardmembers Ricky Dulnuan, Jun Bunnol and incumbent Alfonso Lista Mayor Glen Prudenciano.

-The Kalinga congressional race will be a head on battle between incumbent Rep. Allen Jesse C. Mangaoang and incumbent Gov. Jocel C. Baac, the gubernatorial post will be contested by incumbent Vice governor James Edubba, incumbent Tabuk City Mayor Ferdinand Tubban, Conrado Dieza and Loreto Banusan while the vice gobernatorial race will be between Boardmembers Dancel Langkit and David Odeim.
+The Kalinga congressional race will be a head on battle between incumbent Rep. Allen Jesse C. Mangaoang and incumbent Gov. Jocel C. Baac, the gubernatorial post will be contested by incumbent Vice Governor James Edduba, incumbent Tabuk City Mayor Ferdinand Tubban, Conrado Dieza and Loreto Banusan while the vice gobernatorial race will be between Boardmembers Dancel Langkit and David Odeim.
 The mayoralty post of Tabuk City will be an open race among Daniel Estrañero, Junjun Balangao, Ronald Obar and Iem Banasan.

 The political landscape in Mountain Province became interesting in the upcoming May 2019 mid-term elections as there are now a good number of qualified aspirants for the two highest positions in the local level.